Bandwidth/api-docs/README.md

 #### sidebar.js

 This file defines the sidebar for the docs section of the site.
-Changes here will be reflected in the docs page, essentially this controls the naviagtion for the entirety of the docs section.
+Changes here will be reflected in the docs page, essentially this controls the navigation for the entirety of the docs section.

 The sidebar.js file can be configured to create multiple sidebar groups that can be hidden depending on which documentation is being viewed.
 Ex. only a sidebar pertaining to messaging can be shown when looking at docs related to messaging.
 Code ex.: